Judith D Collins

 Bodie reexamines her thinking, re-lives the past, and what actually happened.
 There is a prime suspect who has never been investigated, the music teacher.

-Where were the students hiding?
+What were the students hiding?

 Another storyline regarding Bodie and her ex converges, driving the plot and keeping you on the edge of your seat.
 Readers will relate to the flawed protagonist, Bodie.